🌘 ahh.txt đŸ‘»

 🌃 3/13/2025

-The vending machines glow like little bubbles, each with its own pool of color.
+Occasional vending machines glow like little bubbles, each with its own pool of color.
 Blueish white, refreshing.
-Another light pink of neutral light mixed with red, like love.
-That sickly green one makes me feel underwater.
+Light pink of neutral light mixed with red, like love.
+A sickly green one makes me feel underwater.

 I used to think I wanted to belong somewhere.
-Now I think I want to be left alone by something that understands how to do it gently.
-To walk into a little fold of shadow and disappear forever.
+But maybe now I want to be left alone by something that can do it gently.
+To disappear maybe.

 Anyways, I walked for about three hours and bought a tea I did not drink.
 I let it get warm in my pocket and put it in the fridge at home.